ManikDhiman10/Appscrip-task-Manik-Dhiman/README.md

 Contributing
 Contributions are welcome!
 Please create a pull request for any features, improvements, or bug fixes.

-License
-This project is open-source and available under the MIT License.

 Acknowledgments
-Thanks to Netlify for providing easy hosting solutions.
+Thanks to Vercel for providing easy hosting solutions.
 Thanks to Fake Store API for the mock data.
 Contact
 For any inquiries, please contact me at manikdhiman458@gmail.com.